 When he learned later that day that police were looking for someone in connection with a sexual assault, Luedecke contacted the police and gave a voluntary statement.

 The judge accepted that Luedecke’s conduct was triggered by the external factors outlined by a sleep expert.
 According to the defence, excessive sleep deprivation, alcohol, genetic predisposition factors and stress all contributed to circumstances beyond their client’s control.

-The judge was satisfied that the defence of sane automatism (i.e. the accused was not responsible for his actions because he did not have conscious control of those actions) was admissible and acquitted Luedecke.
+The judge was satisfied that the defence of sane automatism (i.e. the accused was not responsible for his actions because he didn’t have conscious control of those actions) was correct and acquitted Luedecke.

 To put this in layman’s terms, recording sleep behaviour (polysomnography) cannot offer evidence that the accused knew the act they committed was wrong (mens rea is Latin for guilty mind).
 So while there may be evidence of behaviours that would support the possibility of sexsomnia: